bishanmeghani/DictCompression/README.md

     1,2,3,4,5,6,7,8,9,1,3,9,6,7,8,4,5
 Save the list of words and the positions of these words in the sentence as separate files or as a single file.
 Analyse the requirements for this system and design, develop, test and evaluate a program to:
-•	identify the individual words in a sentence and store them in a list
+\n•	identify the individual words in a sentence and store them in a list
-•	create a list of positions for words in that list
+\n•	create a list of positions for words in that list
-•	save these lists as a single file or as separate files.
+\n•	save these lists as a single file or as separate files.

 Task 3
 Develop a program that builds upon the technique from Task 2 to compress a text file with several sentences, including punctuation.
 The program should be able to compress a file into a list of words and list of positions to recreate the original file.
 It should also be able to take a compressed file and recreate the full text, including punctuation and capitalisation, of the original file.